Research Groups

 The group is directed by Peter Sheridan Dodds and Chris Danforth, with blatantly fun research results made possible by the Story Lab team of undergraduate, masters, doctoral, and postdoctoral students at the University of Vermont.

-The Computational Story Lab lives in Innovation Hall with the Vermont Complex Systems Center and Vermont Advanced Computing Core.
+The Computational Story Lab lives in Innovation Hall with the Vermont Complex Systems Institute and Vermont Advanced Computing Core.

 Energy and Complexity Group